 Did you know the Temple of Olympian Zeus was one of the largest in this time era?
 The temple originally consisted of 104 columns (20 columns on the side and 3 rows of 8 on the end).

-Around 5 AD deterioration started due to natural causes and human activity and of the original 104 columns, 16 had survived until 1852 when a storm made one column fall over.
-It can be seen laying on the ground now.
+Around 5 AD, deterioration started due to natural causes and human activity, and of the original 104 columns, 16 had survived until 1852, when a storm made one column fall over.
+It can be seen lying on the ground now.
 You can also get a glimpse of Hadrian’s arch and gate.

 Address: Athens 105 57, Greece

 Next, explore the compounds of the Ancient Agora of Athens, also known as the Athenian Agora.
-Agora meaning market place played a huge role as an economic center in ancient times.
+Agora means marketplace, so this historical site played a huge role as an economic center in ancient times.
 This is where the wealth and influence of classical Athens were visible.

-The Agora was also a spot for ancient Athenians to hang out, conduct business, and where the famed philosophers doused their listeners with wisdom such as Socrates.
+The Agora was also a spot for ancient Athenians to hang out and conduct business.
+This is also where the famed philosophers doused their listeners with wisdom such as Socrates.

-You can find tons of statues and ruins throughout the Agora making it one of the best places to see in Athens!
+You can find many statues and ruins throughout the Agora, making it one of the best places to see in Athens!

-While here, you can also visit the Stoa of Attalos which is found inside the Athenian Agora.
+While here, you can also visit the Stoa of Attalos, which is found inside the Athenian Agora.
 The Sota of Attalos is a beautifully lined column building with pieces of artifacts displayed throughout the space.
 The Stoa was built by King Attalos II of Pergamon around 150 B.C.